webmad-shared/deploy-to-heroku-react-instructions/README.md

     "build-prod": "dotenv -e .env.prod react-scripts build"
 ```

-Hacer `npm run build-prod` en la carpeta de client y mover todo el CONTENIDO de la carpeta build dentro de public de server.
+Issue `npm run build-prod` in the `client` folder and move **all its contents of the build folder** inside the `public` server folder.
 You can use this alias to make things easier. `alias cb="rm -rf ./server/public; mkdir ./server/public;  cp  -r ./client/build/. ./server/public"` .
-You can add this alias to your ~/.zshrc file so you can use it everytime you launch a new terminal.
+You can add this alias to your `~/.zshrc` file so you can use it everytime you launch a new terminal.

 ## Heroku configuration